Setup your Radar

 - Community Discord: discord.gg/XXh6jXVFkt

-- TROUBLESHOOTING.md
+- DEBUGGING.md

 - CONTRIBUTING.md